nvim-lua/kickstart.nvim/README.md

 nvim
 ```

 That's it!
-Lazy will install all the plugins you have.
-Use `:Lazy` to view
+Use `:Lazy sync` to update to the latest version of the plugins
-current plugin status.
+defined in `init.lua`.
 Hit `q` to close the window.

 Read through the `init.lua` file in your configuration folder for more
 information about extending and exploring Neovim.
 That also includes